-The CallOutVoice subroutine contains the code that executes when VoiceBeg / EndVoice detects that a call out phone number has been dialed.
-It prompts a responding party to press the # key after which it announces the menu selections to hear: battery voltage, panel temperature, or thermocouple temperature (SubKey1); datalogger port status of C1 - C8 (SubKey2); or datalogger flag status of C1 - C8 (SubKey3).
+The CallOutVoice subroutine contains the code that is to execute when VoiceBeg / EndVoice detects that a call out phone number has been dialed.
+It prompts a responding party to press the # key after which it announces the menu selections to hear: battery voltage, panel temperature, or thermocouple temperature (SubKey1); datalogger port status of C1 - C8 (SubKey2); or datalogger flag status of F(1) - F(8) (SubKey3).
 The state of the ports and flags can be toggled as well as heard.